 A: Good question.
 Check out Rayona Sharpnack, the Institute for Women’s Leadership; the Institute for Gender Partnership, Men as Allies, and the Better Man Conference.

 Q: How do you support women?

 A: One way we support women is through our Women’s Avalanche Education Scholarship Fund.
 Women can apply to get funding for AIARE Level 1 and 2 courses provided by Backcountry Babes.
 Second, we grow our course offerings to provide more employment opportunities for women instructors and guides.
 Third, we offer a limited number of scholarships for women who would like to take their AIARE level 3 and/or Instructor Training Course through AIARE.
 Fourth, we create and grow a community of women who like to ski together.
 Rather nebulous in form, hard to define, and hard to explain, our community is probably the most important piece of it all.
 You are warmly invited to come to one of our courses, events, or trips.
 Join the tribe!

 Q: Can I do a private trip?

 A: Yes, you absolutely can.
-Before winter starts, you can claim any trip and make it private.
-Or, tell us what you want in your ideal trip.
-We can create your ideal trip for you, set you up with an amazing instructor, and we’ll be the point person for you and all your friends.
+Before other people register, you can claim any trip dates and make it private.
+Or, we can duplicate an existing trip on dates that are ideal for your party.
+Or, tell us what you want in your ideal trip and we can create it for you.
+We’ll design an itinerary, set you up with an amazing instructor, and we’ll be the point person for you and all your friends to register.
 Send us an email to email@example.com and we’ll get your private trip started.